To bypass socially desirable behavior

 Teamwork is a commonly required skill in job descriptions.
 Nevertheless, it is seldom the case that a candidate should be able to work exclusively in a team.
 On the contrary, in addition to the good teamwork, he should also have an independent way of working.

 Contestants know that you're good at not just a lone fighter or an exclusive team player Company arrive.
 For this reason, answers such as:

-- "Of course I enjoy working in a team.
-There you can exchange ideas with colleagues and quickly find a solution together.
-Many heads think more and faster than an individual.
-But I do not have to work in a team.
-I also put my performance on my own. "
+- “Of course I like to work in a team.
+There you can exchange ideas with your colleagues and quickly find a solution together.
+Many minds think more and faster than an individual.
+But I don't have to work in a team.
+I can do my own work on my own. ”

-- "I can work independently very well.
-For longer-term tasks, I'm planning what I work when.
-I then work it off consistently.
-Of course, it is often the case that tasks are too big to handle on their own.
-Then I like to work in a team with others, because you can share the tasks and all can work well. "
+- “I can work very well independently.
+For long-term tasks, I plan what I do and when.
+I then work through them consistently.
+Of course, it is often the case that tasks are too big to be handled on their own.
+Then I like to work in a team with others because you can share the tasks and use everyone well. ”

-- "I would call myself a team player.
-I think it's important that you also learn from colleagues and use all the experience and the total energy of a team to achieve the best possible result.
-Sometimes, however, it does not make sense to work in a team, for example when the task is not big enough to keep a whole team busy.
+- “I would call myself a team player.
+I think it is important that you also learn from colleagues and use all the experience and the total energy of a team to achieve the best possible result.
+Sometimes, however, it doesn't make sense to work in a team, for example when the task isn't big enough to employ an entire team.
 Then I can do the job well for myself.
-And that too has its advantages.
-I like a balanced mix of teamwork and individual work. "
+And that also has its advantages.
+I like a balanced mix of team and individual work. ”

 There are applicants who do not behave socially desirable but draw a very honest picture of themselves.
 However, it must be emphasized that this is not the rule, but the exception.
 Most applicants avoid reporting their weaknesses or potentially unfavorable ones about themselves.